Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 How they're scored

 The judgement criterion is the policy that pays back the most compared to its cost.
-As each provider has a range of tariffs, for a single adult, its nearest tariff to £10 a month was used, For a family (2 adults, 2 kids), £20 was used.
+Each provider has a range of tariffs, so for a single adult, its nearest tariff to £10 a month was used.
+For a family (two adults, two kids), £20 was used.

 So if a plan returns £700 for a range of treatments, but costs £120 over a year, then its score is 6.0 - £700 divided by £120.